Shreyder93/HaritaEtAl2024_tvb-negative-correlations/Scripts/README.md

 There are two types of scripts here:

-1) Python Code - (files ending in '.py')
+1) Code - (files ending in '.py', '.sh')

-These scripts contain code that carries out the G sweep for the RWW (and JR) model.
-The code for running the simulations in TVB with the RWW (and JR) model can also be found here.
+The '.sh' file contains code that parcellates empirical HCP data (.sh file) The '.py' files carry out a G sweep for the RWW (and JR) model.
+The code for running the simulations in TVB with the RWW (and JR) model can also be found in the corresponding '.py' files.

 2) Jupyter Notebooks - (files ending in '.ipynb')